rsmacapinlac/macapinlac.com/pages/03.blog/2021-week-1-week-in-review/blog.md

 - Even when I wasn't feeling so well, I still try to close off my Apple Watch Rings (to get a small / minimum amount) of activity.
 - There was a lot of fire fighting last week, and it makes the days go by quickly.
-- The chore board has been ressurrected!
+- The kid's chore board has been ressurrected!

 ## What didn't go well?